Mirage (Camel album)

 Mirage is the second studio album by the English progressive rock band Camel, released on 1 March 1974.
-It features songs such as "The White Rider", "Lady Fantasy", and "Supertwister" which includes a showcase for Andrew Latimer's flute.
+The album was released on Gama Records/Deram Records.

+Songs

 There are five tracks on Mirage, two over 9 minutes.
 Those two are multi-part songs: "Lady Fantasy" and "Nimrodel/The Procession/The White Rider", the latter being about The Lord of the Rings.
-The album was released on Gama Records/Deram Records.
-Mick Rock shot the inner sleeve photo.
+"Supertwister" includes a showcase for Andrew Latimer's flute.

 Creation

 Gama Records was looking for an outlet for their projects and quickly signed a long-term deal with Decca/London branch label, Deram Records.
 The first fruits of this collaboration was Mirage.
 For this first installment, the Gama Records label makes a production effort well above that of the first album with MCA.
 The first step was to have a weight producer like David Hitchcock (Genesis, Caravan), and half a dozen sound engineers including John Burns, Bill Price or Howard Kilgour and distributed between Island Studios, Decca Studios and the Air Studios.
+Mick Rock shot the inner sleeve photo for the album.